 sales_transactionsdataset is assumed to be an access control view.

-Usually when a user query is containing such a view, for instance
+Usually, when a user query is containing such a view, (for instance,

-the ODAS Planner returns the
+SELECT * sales_transactions_cal), the ODAS Planner returns the

 VIEW as a